Terahertz detection with graphene FETs: photothermoelectric and resistive self-mixing contributions to the detector response: DC and THz characterization

 \subsection{Noise-equivalent power}

-Detector sensitivity can be described by the noise-equivalent-power $\rm{NEP}^{op}_V = V_N/|\Re_V^{op}|$ specifying the input power at which the detector has a unity signal-to-noise ratio limited by (voltge) noise source $V_N$ (in 1 Hz measurement bandwidth).
+Detector sensitivity can be described by the noise-equivalent-power $\rm{NEP}^{op}_V = V_N/|\Re_V^{op}|$ specifying the input power at which the detector has a unity signal-to-noise ratio limited by (voltage) noise source $V_N$ (in 1 Hz measurement bandwidth).
 It has been shown that typically the dominant noise source of TeraFETs, because they are operated without drain-to-source bias voltage, is Johnson-Nyquist noise $V_N = \sqrt{4 k_B T R_{DS}}$.\cite{Lisauskas2013,Bauer2014}

-Before comparing the minimal values of $\rm{NEP}^{op}_V$ of various devices in \Figrefa{fig:NEP}, it is important to recall that these minimal values are obtained only at specific optimal bias points. \Figrefb{fig:NEP} shows measured $\rm{NEP}^{op}_V$ curves as a function of the TG voltage for an AAC-type device ($L_{ug}=0.2~\mu$m, doped Si substrate, green full dots) and a SAC-type one ($L_{ug} = 0.2~\mu$m, doped Si substrate, red full dots) at 400~GHz.
-Additionally, curves calculated with the RSM+PTE model (green and red dash-dotted lines) are displayed.
+Before comparing the minimal values of $\rm{NEP}^{op}_V$ of various devices in \Figrefa{fig:NEP}, it is important to recall that these minimal values are obtained only at specific optimal bias points. \Figrefb{fig:NEP} shows measured $\rm{NEP}^{op}_V$ curves as a function of the TG voltage for an AAC-type and a SAC-type device at 400~GHz.
+Additionally, curves calculated with the RSM+PTE model are displayed.
 For both devices, the minimum values of $\rm{NEP}^{op}_V$ are obtained in the hole-conduction branch, where the RSM and PTE signals have the same sign (add constructively).
-For the AAC-type device, the gate voltage, where we measured the minimal $\rm{NEP}^{op}_V$ value, is $U_{GS} = -1.5~$V (marked as vertical green dashed line), for the SAC-type device, it is $U_{GS} = -1.25$~V (marked as vertical red dashed line), both positions are on the left side from $U_{Dirac} = -0.8~$V (marked as vertical black dashed line).
+For the AAC-type device, the gate voltage, where we measured the minimal $\rm{NEP}^{op}_V$ value, is $U_{GS} = -1.5~$V (marked as vertical green dashed line), for the SAC-type device, it is $U_{GS} = -1.25$~V (marked as vertical red dashed line), both positions are on the left side from $U_{Dirac} = -0.8~$V.